 Social Media Services You Can Offer

 Before I walk you through the process and show you how to become a social media manager, how about we discuss services?

-To be more specific, let’s see some of the services you can be charging your customers for:
+To be more specific, let’s see some of the services you can offer as a social media manager:

-- working to increase the number of existing followers/engaging with followers on a new level
+- Working to increase the number of followers/engaging with followers on a new level

 - SEO, driving free traffic/paid traffic